Category Archives: Events & Engagement

 CARBONDALE – The Saluki Ball, a major fundraiser for current SIU students, is coming to Carbondale this year.
 After two incredible years in Chicago, the SIU Foundation is excited to bring this year’s event home.

-Hosted by Chancellor Austin Lane and Mrs. Loren Lane, the third annual Saluki Ball will be Saturday, April 26, at the SIU Student Center Ballrooms.
+Presented by Dr. Glenn and Jo Poshard, the third annual Saluki Ball will be Saturday, April 26, at the SIU Student Center Ballrooms.

 This black-tie optional event raises funds that bridge the financial gap for students who need assistance staying enrolled at SIU.
 When a student needs help with their bursar bill, these funds help keep them in school and on track for graduation.
 This support is invaluable in Southern’s mission to increase enrollment, enhance retention efforts, and support its students from start to finish.